-Central banks use a ‘Monetary Policy’ that outlines the objectives of the Central Bank and how they are going to manage their particular contry’s objectives.
-Basically there are two types of Monetary Policy, known as ‘Expansioary’ and ‘Contractionary’.
-If a Central Bank wants to reduce unemployment, boost private sector borrowing and consumer spending, and stimulate economic growth they ‘increase money flow and is refered to as an Expansionary Policy’.
-If they want to control an increasing inflation rate then they reduce the money flow rate to slow the economy growth rate down, increase unemployment and put the brake on borrowing and spending by businesses and consumers, this is rferred to as a Contractionary Policy.
+Central banks use a ‘Monetary Policy’ that outlines the objectives of the Central Bank and how they are going to manage their particular country’s objectives.
+Basically there are two types of Monetary Policy, known as ‘Expansionary’ and ‘Contractionary’.
+If a Central Bank wants to reduce unemployment, boost private sector borrowing and consumer spending, and stimulate economic growth they ‘increase money flow and is reffered to as an Expansionary Policy’.
+If they want to control an increasing inflation rate then they reduce the money flow rate to slow the economy growth rate down, increase unemployment and put the brake on borrowing and spending by businesses and consumers, this is referred to as a Contractionary Policy.

 Interest Rates – Manages Inflation